Active Coarse-to-Fine Segmentation of Moveable Parts from Real Images: Related Works

-\paragraph{Active learning for image segmentation.} Active learning (AL) is a well-known technique for improving model performance with limited labeled data. \agp{This, in turn, allows the expansion of labeled datasets for downstream tasks.} Prior works \cite{seneractive, Sinha_2019_ICCV, casanovareinforced, Xie_2020_ACCV, Shin_2021_ICCV} have presented different AL frameworks to acquire labels with minimum cost for 2D segmentation tasks.
+\paragraph{\textbf{Active learning for image segmentation.}} Active learning (AL) is a well-known technique for improving model performance with limited labeled data. \agp{This, in turn, allows the expansion of labeled datasets for downstream tasks.} Prior works \cite{seneractive, Sinha_2019_ICCV, casanovareinforced, Xie_2020_ACCV, Shin_2021_ICCV} have presented different AL frameworks to acquire labels with minimum cost for 2D segmentation tasks.
 There exist AL algorithms for such tasks \cite{ning2021multi, wu2022d} that are specifically designed to reduce the domain gap by aligning two data distributions.
-We cannot borrow such methods to reduce the domain gap between synthetic and real scene images of \xeable objects because of the large feature differences (our synthetic images contain no background, unlike real scene images).
+We cannot borrow such methods to reduce the domain gap between synthetic and real scene images of \xeable objects because of the large feature differences: \chk{our synthetic images contain a single object without background or texture, and most objects have an empty interior}.

-More recently, \cite{tang2022active, xie2022towards} employed AL to refine initial 2D segmentation masks through key point or region selection, requiring little human guidance.
-Due to potentially multiple \xeable parts, such point/region selection is ambiguous for articulated objects.
-As such, we design an AL framework that reduces manual effort by focusing on: (a) using an improved part segmentation model (Section~\ref{subsec:network}), and (b) employing a \emph{coarse-to-fine} strategy (Section \ref{subsec:almethod}).
+More recently, \cite{tang2022active, xie2022towards} employed AL to refine initial 2D segmentation masks through key point or region selection, requiring little human guidance. \chk{These works focus on minimize labeling efforts over the prediction results, whose supervisions effectively correct prediction errors in object masks.
+However, due} to potentially multiple \xeable parts, such point/region selection is ambiguous for articulated objects. \chk{In our supplementary material, we show that point-based supervision cannot create accurate annotation for \xeable part well.} As such, we design an AL framework \chk{based on our two-stage network} that reduces manual effort by focusing on: (a) using an improved part segmentation model \chk{for generating better samples} (Section~\ref{subsec:network}), and (b) employing a \emph{coarse-to-fine} strategy \chk{to optimize the AL working flow} (Section \ref{subsec:almethod}).

 }